MinqiShao/qnn_qml/README.md

-QNN realization of different structures with PennyLane
+QNN realization of different structures with PennyLane and torchquantum

 (including some quantum adversarial attacks and defenses)